microsoft/fluent-plugin-application-insights/README.md

 Here is the configuration options for this plugin:

 * `instrumentation_key` - Required, the Application Insights instrumentation key
+* `service_endpoint_uri` - The endpoint of the Application Insights for Azure Sovereign Clouds
 * `send_buffer_size` - The batch size to send data to Application Insights service (default `1000`).
 Setting this to a large size will usually result in better output throughput.
 * `standard_schema` - The parameter indicating whether the record is in standard schema. i.e., the format that is recognized by Application Insights backend (default `false`).
 If the record is not in standard schema, it will be tracked as Application Insights trace telemetry.
 Otherwise, the record is just forwarded to the backend.
 See [Standard Schema](#standard-schema) for more info.